hamlet-io/docs/docs/how-to/define/accessing-components.md

     }
     ```

-    So the global db offers 4 outbound roles
+    So the global db offers 4 outbound roles:

-    - all - full read/write ( get, delete, put, scan, query)
+    - all - full read/write (get, delete, put, scan, query)
-    - consume - read access ( get, scan, query )
+    - consume - read access (get, scan, query)
-    - produce - read/write ( get, put, scan, query)
+    - produce - read/write (get, put, scan, query)
     - stream - no permissions

-    Another role is listed under outbound called `default` this is a special role value that maps to the default role when a role isn't defined on the link.
-In this case the default role is consume.
-So the role for process_order function doesn't need to be updated as it only has read access to the global db.
+    Another role is listed under outbound called `default`.
+This is a special role value that maps to the default role when a role isn't defined on the link.
+In this case the default role is `consume`.
+The role for process_order function doesn't need to be updated, as it only has read access to the global db.

 1. The create_user function needs write access to the global db.
-Update the solution to include the role
+Update the solution to include the role.

     ```json
     {